SynfiniDLT/daml-tokenization-toolkit/operations/README.md

-# Operational Scripts for Daml Finance and Wallet Applications
+# Operational Scripts for Wallet Applications

 This folder contains a set of Daml Scripts and a command line tool to invoke them.
-The scripts are designed for various operational activites such as party setup, creation of factory contracts and account creation.
+The scripts are designed for various operational activites such as party setup, creation of factory contracts, account creation and settlement.

 ## Installation